Coldest Place in the World Where Humans Live: An Average of −50°C

 Rate: 4.4 - 50Votes

-In February 1993, this place recorded an unbelievable temperature of -89.9 degrees Fahrenheit (-67.7 degrees Celsius).
-And surprisingly, people still have lived there for many years.
-Do you know where it is?
-Check out this article “Where is the coldest place in the world where humans live?” to get the answer and learn a lot of interesting facts about this place.
+Have you ever heard of the coldest place in the world where humans live?
+In February 1993, this place recorded an unbelievable temperature of -89.9°F (-67.7°C).
+Surprisingly, people have lived there for many years.
+Check out this article to get the answer and learn a lot of interesting facts about this place, including its type of climate, the life of local people, and other weather facts.

 Where is the coldest permanently inhabited place on Earth?

-Where is the coldest place in the world where humans live?
+Oymyakon is the world coldest place where humans live

-coldest place in the world where humans live
+Oymyakon is the world coldest place where humans live

 Oymyakon is the coldest place in the world where humans live.
-The temperatures here remain low all year round, especially during the winter months.
+The temperatures here remain low year-round, especially during winter.

 Oymyakon has an extreme subarctic climate.
 The winters there are long and frightfully cold, while summers are mild to warm, even sometimes hot.

-The temperatures there can reach up to 86 degrees Fahrenheit (30 degrees Celsius) during the daytime in June, July, and August.
-But during winter, the temperatures are super cold.
-Do you know that Oymyakon has never recorded a temperature above the freezing point between 25th October and 17th March?
+The temperatures there can reach up to 86°F (30°C) during the day in June, July, and August.
+But they are super cold during winter.
+Besides, it has never recorded a temperature above freezing between 25 October and 17 March.

 • Average temperatures